 Conformal mold cooling is an industry game changer in the realm of injection molding.
-Essentially, it gives conventional injection molds straight-line cooling channels that help improve cycle times, thus making more parts.
+Essentially, it gives conventional injection molds conforming cooling channels that help improve cycle times, thus making more parts.

 Put even simpler, conformal mold cooling techniques allow the use of cooling lines inside of an injection mold to cool the injected plastic even faster.

 Just implementing conformal cooling techniques with no upfront engineering can reduce mold cycle time by around 10%.
 For those of you not in tune with injection molding, this means that manufacturers can produce more parts in a given amount of time – an efficiency improvement.

 By putting in even more upfront effort in the mold cooling setup like FEA, CFD, among other methods, even greater improvements in efficiency can be made.
 These improvements pushing cycle times down by 20 to 40%.

 20% cycle time reduction = $49,500 in profit (27% improvement)

 40% cycle time reduction = $60,500 in profit (55% improvement)